-5.9 Customizing Menus
+Customizing Menus

 A very common customization is the removal, addition, or restriction of access to the main menu of JasperReports Server.
-Although you can remove access to the main menu items by simply hiding the menu elements with CSS in a theme, as described in 5.1.3, "Hiding UI Elements," on page 69, users can bypass this restriction.
+Although you can remove access to the main menu items by simply hiding the menu elements with CSS in a theme, as described in Hiding UI Elements, users can bypass this restriction.
 Customizing the menu structure is more robust, more secure, and lets you fine tune the functionality available to users.
-In particular, you can restrict access to menus based on roles, so users see different menu choices depending on their roles.
+In particular, you

-The mechanism that implements the main menu is called the actionModel, and it's defined in a set of actionModel-.xml files in the <js-webapp>/WEB-INF/ folder.
+The mechanism that implements the main menu is called the actionModel, and it's defined in a set of actionModel-\.xml files in the <js-webapp>/WEB-INF/ folder.
 The action model is a way to represent menus, sub-menus, and menu items in XML, giving each item an action when selected, as well as optional role-based restriction.
 The actionModel is also used to define context menus on folders and resources listed on repository browse and search pages.